ynikitenko/lena/TIDINGS.rst

 * Lena is tested and works with Python 3.10.
   Tox fails for Python 3.5-3.8 (unrelated to Lena).
   Tox uses correct pytest.
-* Move sphinx requirements to docs/requirements.txt.
+* Moves sphinx requirements to docs/requirements.txt.
-  Update documentation for newer Sphinx.
+  Updates documentation for newer Sphinx.
-* Add .readthedocs.yaml config (fixes build fails on readthedocs).
+* Adds .readthedocs.yaml config (fixes build fails on readthedocs).
-* Change absolute imports to relative ones in __init__.py in packages.
+* Changes absolute imports to relative ones in __init__.py in packages.
 * Import of NumpyHistogram becomes more robust
   (less prone to numpy import errors).
 * Improves deprecation messages.